Industry in Ghana

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.6% over the previous month in July, down from the 0.8% month-on-month increase in June.
+Consumer prices rose a seasonally-adjusted 5.17% in April over the previous month, picking up from the 4.02% increase logged in March.